EmVance1/VanGo/README.md

 **Conclusion**: It just works.
 Even without boilerplate generation via `vango new`, slap a `Vango.toml` next to a `src` directory with a `main.cpp` in it and everything will just work.
 Was that so hard everybody?

+## Caveat on MacOS
+Although I have tried my best to dilligently research MacOS workflows and write correct code to the best of my theoretical knowledge, I am a solo developer with no direct access to an Apple computer.
+Because of this, I have no way of knowing *for sure* what the real world behaviour of Vango will be on such platforms specifically.
+Those of you using this on MacOS, do so at your own risk, and know I welcome people to test what I cannot.

 ## Future Plans
 - **Feature Flags:** Conditional compilation based on requested features
 - **Smart Sem-Ver:** Improved integration with Git tags to enable versioned dependencies, lockfiles